-- 22. The Chairman questioned why the enhanced wetland was placed in the middle of LC rather than at the edge of the northern part which would be closer to Mai Po.
+31. The Chairman questioned why the enhanced wetland was placed in the middle of LC rather than at the edge of the northern part which would be closer to Mai Po.
 He also enquired about the reason of putting the habitat in the Government land instead of private land.
 Mr M Y Wan replied that the entire LC, comprising both government land and private land, would be tidied up and converted into a Nature Reserve.
 Under the master planning, the proposed development area of 11.6 ha in NSW was on private land.
 He said that the grassland area would be retained for the enjoyment of the local residents and it would serve as the entrance of the future Wetland Enhancement Area.
-The common boundary of the development site with the wetland would have a footpath designated as estate common area. individual occupant could breach the boundary and invade the wetland. would be regular patrol by estate management to enforce estate rules. areas would be restricted for leisure activities such as cycling and jogging to minimise human disturbances to the habitat.
-Considering that there would be around 6,500 residents in the new development area and different human activities such as cycling and jogging would be involved, the Chairman opined that there should be an assessment on the cumulative impact of human disturbances and the project proponent should provide more details to illustrate how such disturbances could be minimised with mitigation measures and the relevant information such as the location of tree walls and gates etc. should be clearly indicated on the maps concerned. - 23.
-Given that the site concerned was not fully owned by the developer and different activities were ongoing on the site, a Member enquired about the procedures of the fishpond enhancement works at LC and the subsequent development plan when an agreement was reached for the land arrangement with the interested parties.
+The common boundary of the development site with the wetland would have a footpath designated as estate common area.
+No individual occupant could breach the boundary and invade the wetland.
+There would be regular patrol by estate management to enforce estate rules.
+The common areas would be restricted for leisure activities such as cycling and jogging to minimise human disturbances to the habitat.
+Considering that there would be around 6,500 residents in the new development area and different human activities such as cycling and jogging would be involved, the Chairman opined that there should be an assessment on the cumulative impact of human disturbances and the project proponent should provide more details to illustrate how such disturbances could be mitigated and relevant information such as the location of tree walls and gates etc. should be indicated on the maps concerned.

+32. Given that the site concerned was not fully owned by the developer and different activities were ongoing on the site, a Member enquired about the procedures of the fishpond enhancement works at LC and the subsequent development plan when an agreement was reached for the land arrangement with the interested parties.
 Mr M Y Wan replied that they were still in discussion with the Lands Department (LandsD) to sort out the land premium payment procedures and the inclusion of the wetland establishment works in the relevant land documents.
-On clearance of the various ongoing activities on the site, the project proponent would need to sort out with the government departments concerned to work out the relevant land, planning, housing issues etc. - 24.
-Mr M Y Wan indicated that the actual implementation would be subject to the availability of the sites concerned.
-The project proponent would explore to commence the habitat establishment works in those sites provided to them as the government land would mostly be handed over to them by phase.
+On clearance of the various ongoing activities on the site, the project proponent would need to sort out with the government departments concerned to work out the relevant land, planning, housing issues etc.

+33. Mr M Y Wan indicated that the actual implementation would be subject to the availability of the sites concerned.
+The project proponent would explore to commence the habitat establishment works in those sites provided to them as the government land would mostly be handed over to them by phases.
 He explained that the establishment time for different habitats in LC which included lily ponds, reedbeds, fish ponds and open ponds would vary while reedbeds might require the longest establishment time.
-On a Member's further question concerning the subsequent management of the wetland habitats, Mr Wan said that according to the New Nature Conservation Policy, the project proponent would hand back the land to the Government once the establishment work was completed and AFCD would manage the enhanced wetland.
+On a Member's further question concerning the subsequent management of the wetland habitats, Mr Wan said that according to the nhanced wetland to the Government once the establishment work was completed and AFCD would manage it.